 Fall lawn fertilization

 Fall is the best time of year to fertilize Colorado's bluegrass lawns.
 Promotions about "lawn winterization" may sound mysterious, but there's nothing magical about it.
-Simply fertilize with nitrogen sometime during late September to early November along the Front Range, and earlier in the mountains.
+Simply fertilize with nitrogen sometime during late September to early November at lower altitudes along, and earlier in the mountains.
+The benefits of fall fertilizing include a healthier turf before winter, a healthier root system, and stimulating a turf that greens up earlier in the spring without excessive top growth.
+Fall fertilization produces dense, green spring lawns without the mowing chores that come with spring fertilization.
+It should be a part of every good lawn care program.

 While nitrogen is the most important nutrient, there is no harm if fertilizers also contain some phosphorous or potassium.